 The other day, we had our friends Bear and Bona over.
-Travis and Bear each made their own kalbi recipe and they “competed” on seeing who’s was better.
+The Husband and Bear each made their own kalbi recipe and they “competed” on seeing who’s was better.

 Turns out, their marinade was very similar and everyone liked everything.
 Along with those lateral cut beef ribs, we marinated flank steak (cut for fajitas) in a bottle of bulgogi mix.
 For sides we had spice cucumbers and korean potato salad.
 My contributions to the cook off.

 I make these pretty often.
 They are a party favorite, and just so delicious.
 It’s crunchy, tangy, savory and bites back a little.
 I love making these as much as I love eating them.
 I try not to make them too often because pork belly isn’t really the healthiest cut of meat…says the girl who makes everything bacon.

 It’s pretty simple to make, pickled daikon/carrots, and marinate the meat, then pile it all together.
 Deliciousness for your whole family.
 I used this recipe from Spoon Fork Bacon.

 Pork Belly sliders